 Malaysia nearly quadrupled its U.S.-sourced imports of plastics categorized as mixed/other last year, jumping from about 9,600 metric tons in 2016 to nearly 38,000 a year later, according to figures from the Institute of Scrap Recycling Industries (ISRI).
 It also brought in substantially more PE and PET, as did Thailand and Vietnam.
 India, meanwhile, absorbed major tonnages of PE last year, increasing imports 50 percent to reach more than 88,000 metric tons, larger volume growth than that of any other country.

-In the past, China has been responsible for 55 percent of global recovered fiber imports and 51 percent of scrap plastic imports, according to data from ISRI.
+In the past, China has been responsible for 51 percent of scrap plastic imports, according to data from ISRI.
 But with the country’s much-discussed imports ban, reduced import permits and upcoming contamination crackdown, that has changed dramatically.